Decision Guide11 min read

 The short version:

 Buy.
-For 99% of B2B SaaS, building a PRM in-house redirects engineering capacity away from your core product without producing competitive advantage.
-The "simple partner portal" you scope at 4 weeks turns into 12 months of engineering when you discover deal registration, commission engines, Stripe Connect payouts, multi-tenant tracking, and partner enablement content management are also required.
+For virtually every MSP, building a PRM in-house pulls capital and attention away from delivering managed services without producing competitive advantage.
+The "simple partner portal" you scope at 4 weeks turns into 12 months of engineering when you discover deal registration, commission engines, recurring payouts, multi-tenant tracking, and partner enablement content management are also required.

 Real Cost Comparison